Geodynamics of terrestrial exoplanets: Methods of predicting exoplanet geodynamic regimes

-Solar system analogues
+Solar System analogues

-All the rocky planets in the solar system except Earth are generally believed to be in the stagnant lid geodynamic regime.
+All the rocky planets in the Solar System except Earth are generally believed to be in the stagnant lid geodynamic regime.
 Mars and particularly Venus have evidence of prior resurfacing events, but appear to be tectonically quiescent today.
-Geodynamic inferences about solar system planets have been extrapolated to exoplanets in order to constrain what kind of geodynamic regimes can be expected given a set of physical criterion such as planetary radius, presence of surface water, and insolation.
+Geodynamic inferences about Solar System planets have been extrapolated to exoplanets in order to constrain what kind of geodynamic regimes can be expected given a set of physical criterion such as planetary radius, presence of surface water, and insolation.
 In particular, the planet Venus has been intensely studied due to its general physical similarities to Earth yet completely different geodynamic regime.
 Proposed explanations include a lack of surface water, the lack of a magnetic geodynamo, or large-scale evacuation of interior heat shortly after planetary coalescence.

-Another source of insight within our solar system is the history of the planet Earth, which may have had several episodes of stagnant lid geodynamics during its history.
+Another source of insight within the Solar System is the history of the planet Earth, which may have had several episodes of stagnant lid geodynamics during its history.
 These stagnant-lid periods were not necessarily planet-wide; when supercontinents such as Gondwanaland existed, their presence may have shut off plate motion over large expanses of the Earth's surface until mantle heat buildup underneath the superplate was sufficient to break them apart.